ligi/docs/docs/trezor-faq/_sources/overview.rst.txt

 How does TREZOR work?
 ---------------------

 The Bitcoin protocol works by sending signed notes of payment across the Internet.
 These messages (which are referred to as Transactions) are signed using a special algorithm.
 In order to sign a Bitcoin transaction, you need to have a special key or password.
 TREZOR holds that key.
-Since TREZOR's job is to help you securely sign Transaction messages, you can think of your TREZOR as a modern day stamp.
+Since TREZOR's job is to help you securely sign Transaction messages, you can think of your TREZOR as a modern-day stamp.

 .. image:: images/stamp.jpg